melezhik/sparky/README.md

 # Purging old builds

-To remove old build set `keep_builds` parameter in `sparky.yaml`:
+To remove old job builds set `keep_builds` parameter in `sparky.yaml`:

 ```bash
 $ nano ~/.sparky/projects/teddy-bear-app/sparky.yaml
 ```

-Put number of past builds to keep:
+Put number of builds to keep:

 ```yaml
 keep_builds: 10
 ```

-That makes Sparky remove old build and only keep last `keep_builds` builds.
+That makes Sparky remove old builds and only keep last `keep_builds` builds.

 # Run by cron

-It's possible to setup scheduler for Sparky builds, you should define `crontab` entry in sparky yaml file. for example to run a build every hour at 30,50 or 55 minute say this:
+It's possible to setup scheduler for Sparky builds, you should define `crontab` entry in sparky yaml file.

+For example, to run a job every hour at 30,50 or 55 minutes:

 ```bash
 $ nano ~/.sparky/projects/teddy-bear-app/sparky.yaml
 ```

-With this schedule:

 ```cron
 crontab: "30,50,55 * * * *"